470 (dinghy)

 The 470 (Four-Seventy) is a double-handed monohull planing dinghy with a centreboard, Bermuda rig, and centre sheeting.
 Equipped with a spinnaker, trapeze and a large sail-area-to-weight ratio, it is designed to plane easily, and good teamwork is necessary to sail it well.
 The name comes from the boat's length of 470 cm.

-The 470 is a popular class with both individuals and sailing schools, offering a good introduction to high-performance boats without being excessively difficult to handle, but it is not a boat designed for beginners.
-Its smaller sister, the 420, is a stepping stone to the 470.

 The 470 is a World Sailing International Class and has been an Olympic class since the 1976 games.

 History

-The 470 was designed in 1963 by the Frenchman André Cornu as a modern fibreglass planing dinghy to appeal to sailors of different sizes and ages.
+The 470 was designed by the Frenchman André Cornu in 1963 (four years after the 420, its smaller sister) as a modern fibreglass planing dinghy to appeal to sailors of different sizes and ages.
 This formula succeeded, and the boat spread around the world.
 In 1969, the class was given international status and it has been an Olympic class since 1976.
 In 1988, the first Olympic women's sailing event used the 470.

 Sailing

 To sail the 470, good physical fitness but not too much physical strength is required.
-The optimal weight of the combined crew ranges between 100 to 145 kg, making it a suitable boat for men, women and youth teams.
+The optimal weight of the combined crew ranges between 110 and 145 kg, making it a suitable boat for men, women and youth teams.
 Due to various options for sail trimming one can sail the boat well at 1 to 6 Beaufort scale, slightly above by experienced teams.
 For racing the 470 is a tactically demanding class, since differences in boat speed are small and the boat does not lose much speed during manoeuvers.
 Good teamwork between helm and crew is essential for successful racing.